Roderick Blaker

-Roderick "Rod" Blaker (born 23 November 1936 in Montreal, Quebec) was a Liberal party member of the House of Commons of Canada.
+Roderick "Rod" Blaker (born 23 November 1936 in Montreal, Quebec) was a Liberal Party of Canada member of the House of Commons.

 History

 Before entering politics, Blaker was a lawyer and broadcast editorialist.
-He was first elected in the electoral district of Lachine in the 1972 federal election and was re-elected in 1974, 1979 and 1980.
-He served consecutive terms in the 29th to 32nd Canadian Parliaments, then retired before the 1984 federal election.
+He was first elected in the electoral district of Lachine in the 1972 federal election and was re-elected in 1974, in 1979, and in 1980.
+He served consecutive terms in the 29th to the 32nd Parliaments and retired before the 1984 federal election.